darkestb4light/proxycheck/README.md

 Sun Feb  3 13:42:52 2019: proxycheck: STANDARD: dst=localhost: dport=8080: action=getlocation: location=None: unable to follow
 ...
 ```
 Based on the previous example, we can see that it is possible our response buffer is not large enough.
-Let's try the requests again but specificy a larger buffer (Note: we only use "-B" as the default buffer this allocates should suffice in most cases).
+Let's try the requests again but specify a larger buffer.
+Note: We only use "-B" with its default buffer.
+In MOST cases, this is sufficient (we will see later why we state "MOST").
 Take note that we were still unable to follow "bar.com", but we successfully followed "baz.com".
-We will look at why "bar.com" was not successful in the next example.
+We will begin to look at why "bar.com" was not successful in the next example.
 ```
 proxycheck -s localhost -p 8080 -H huac -I 2 -r -F 301,302 -B bar.com